 Each student is required to successfully complete a comprehensive examination in the spring semester of the senior year to be certified as having completed an approved course of study in Medical Laboratory Science, thus becoming eligible for the ASCP BOC (American Society for Clinical Pathology Board of Certification) national certification examination.
-Criterion for successfully completing the comprehensive examination is defined as obtaining a minimum grade as determined by the instructor in each/every discipline section.
-The grades from each discipline will be incorporated into the final grade for MMSC 480 Senior Seminar II, which requires a grade of C- (minimum grade of 70%) to pass the course.
+Criterion for successfully completing the comprehensive examination is defined as obtaining a minimum grade as determined by the instructor.
+The grades from the comprehensive examination will be incorporated into the final grade for MMSC 480 Senior Seminar II, which requires a minimum grade of C- (minimum grade of 70%) to pass the course.
+There will be preliminary, mid-semester, and final comprehensive examinations administered that will be included in the grading for this course as well.

-Students will be tested using a computerized examination method in each of the following areas: clinical chemistry, genetics and molecular diagnostics, hematology/hemostasis, immunohematology, immunology/virology/serology, leadership and education, microbiology (bacteriology, mycology, parasitology), and urinalysis/body fluid analysis on the original comprehensive examination.
-This may be scheduled as an in-person examination as determined by the instructor.
-No excused absences will be permitted, and the date of the Comprehensive Examination will be determined several months prior to the scheduled exam.
-Students MUST earn a minimum grade as determined by the instructor in each content area.
-In content areas where the grade achieved is less than the minimum grade required, students will be required to take a re-examination for the purpose of achieving a minimum grade required in those disciplines in which the original minimum grade was not achieved.
-Re-examinations will be scheduled in advance by the instructor and excused absences will not be accepted for this purpose.
-The retake examination may be administered electronically or via hard copy examinations as determined by the instructor, and will be different exams from the original Comprehensive Examination.
+Students will be tested using a computerized examination in the same proportions as the ASCP BOC MLS examination covering each of the following areas: clinical chemistry, hematology/hemostasis, immunohematology, immunology/serology, laboratory operations. microbiology (bacteriology, mycology, parasitology, virology), and urinalysis/body fluid analysis including pre-analytical, analytical and post-analytical components of clinical diagnostic testing.
+The final comprehensive examination is an in-person examination and the in-person date will be communicated within the course syllabus.
+No excused absences will be permitted, and the date of the comprehensive examination will be determined several months prior to the scheduled exam.
+Students must earn a minimum grade as determined by the instructor.
+If the grade achieved is less than the minimum grade required, students will be required to take a re-examination for the purpose of achieving the minimum grade required.
+Re-examinations will be scheduled in advance by the instructor and excused absences will not be accepted for this purpose either.
+The retake examination may be administered electronically or via hard copy examinations but will be taken in-person and will be different from the original comprehensive examination.